12 Ways Back-to-School Season Will Be Different This Year

 Masks will be on the school supply list

 “Students should be prepared to wear masks in some capacity,” says Vickie Pierre, who works in the marketing and public relationships department of a large school district.
 “What districts are grappling with now is figuring out when and where students should be wearing them.
 After all, it’s unrealistic to expect students to keep them on all day, especially if they’re younger,” she says.
 Some districts will only require them on the bus and exempt younger students, others will also require them in the classroom and for everyone.
 Make it easier by purchasing reusable masks now and practice wearing them at home.
-Make sure your child knows not to make any of these common mistakes with their face mask.

 Individual hand sanitizer should be in every backpack